 5 – Bureaucracy

-These days, the amount of red tape you have to go through has diminished significantly.
-In certain states, it is now possible to get a recommendation online in under 30 minutes!
+The amount of red tape you must go through has diminished significantly these days.
+In certain states, it is now possible to get an MMJ card online in minutes!
 There are even services that enable you to order cannabis and have it delivered to your door like a pizza!

 However, there are still states where it can take weeks to get your MMJ card as they continue to rely on snail mail.
 The main issue tends to be with new programs.
 It can take two years for a state to open its first medical dispensaries from the day the vote to legalize cannabis took place!

-States such as Louisiana make it tough for people to get their MMJ card mainly due to severe restrictions on the number of qualifying conditions.
+States such as Louisiana make it tough for people to get their MMJ card mainly due to severe restrictions on the number of qualifying medical conditions.
 Then there is the small matter of finding licensed physicians.
-Some states have fewer than 100, and if there is a limit on the number of patients a doctor can see, it can make it very hard to get an MMJ card.
+Some states have fewer than 100, and if there is a limit on the number of medical marijuana patients a doctor can see, it can be very hard to get an MMJ card.

 Final Thoughts on the Medical Marijuana Card

-In summation, the advantages of an MMJ card far outweigh the downsides, unless, of course, you like guns, have a CDL, or are employed by the government!
-If you have the card, you can purchase and grow more cannabis, buy more potent products, and save money on taxes.
-Hopefully, the federal government will follow the lead of Canada and legalize marijuana throughout the United States.
-One would hope a federally backed program would be superior to the omnishambles that sometimes occurs at the state level.
+In summation, the advantages of an MMJ card far outweigh the downsides unless you like guns, have a CDL, or are employed by the government!
+With a medical card, you can purchase and grow more cannabis, buy more potent products, and save money on taxes.